stolle42/Tutorials/docker/introduction.md

 ```DOCKERFILE
 FROM git:alpine
 ```
-However this won't work, because Nobody has created an image like that yet.
+However this won't work, because an image like that has not been created yet.
 So instead, we need to install it ourselves.
 This can be done easily by appending
 ```DOCKERFILE
 RUN apk add git
 ```